Satao Elerai: Our full report

-In the 40km² private Elerai Conservation Area a little south-east of Amboseli National Park, and on a slight elevation above the surrounding landscape, Satao Elerai Camp, opened in 2007, is the closest camp to the peaks of Kilimanjaro and offers a combination of great views, good game-watching and access both to its own conservancy and to the national park.
+In the private, 40-square-kilometre Elerai Conservation Area a little south-east of Amboseli National Park, ...... and on a slight elevation above the surrounding landscape, Satao Elerai Camp is the closest camp to the peaks of Kilimanjaro.
+It offers a combination of great views, good game-watching and access both to its own conservancy and to the national park.

-Like its sister camp Satao Camp, in Tsavo East National Park, Satao Elerai isn't quite small enough or stylish enough to deserve the description 'boutique', but neither is it mass market.
+Like its sister camp Satao Camp, in Tsavo East National Park, Satao Elerai, which opened in 2007, isn't quite small enough or stylish enough to deserve the description 'boutique', but neither is it mass market.
 The fact that it's unfenced (you have to keep to the paths when walking around camp, and after dark you need to be accompanied by an askari when walking to or from your tent) is indicative of its style, which is very focused on the relationship with the local community – the camp's landlords – and the wildlife interests of guests.

-Satao Elerai's central areas are built around a group of giant boulders, into which the swimming pool, reception area, terrace and main bar and dining areas have been nicely integrated.
+Satao Elerai's central areas are built around a group of giant boulders, into which the swimming pool, reception area and curio shop, terrace, main bar and dining areas have been nicely integrated.
 From the hotel-like reception area, you cross a short bridge over a landscaped fish pond, where rushes grow and weaver birds nest, to the bar (which stays open as long as guests want to order drinks) and split-level lounge and dining room, with an upper, observation floor with comfy seating.
 There is a selection of board games and books, making this a cosy spot to spend evenings in camp.

 The well-maintained, free-form swimming pool is a welcome feature in this generally hot climate, but note there is no lifeguard on duty.
 Crazy-paving paths have been laid around the camp, and while we're not big fans of what seem unnecessary structures, they do serve to remind you, in what is an unfenced camp, of where you should and should not walk while in camp.